 Even the Australian business owners who were aware of the security risks seem to place a low importance to these attacks as they responded with about 32 % of them rating the impact of these attacks to be low.

 Most of the businesses share sensitive information via emails and their employees are unaware of the viruses and malware they pick up from a seemingly normal internet usage.
+You can follow the tips to save your business from sinking due to security lacks and other issues.

-This worrying state of security has occurred despite the allocations made to security by the Australian firms.
+However, the worrying state of security has occurred despite the allocations made to security by the Australian firms.
 The reason why these allocations do not work is probably because they are not done properly.
 Most of the businesses seem to be investing more on what brings them profit and pay less attention to what could prevent their losses.
 With the cost of global cybercrime soaring to billions, the lack of concern for security investment is an unhealthy sign for businesses.

 Hence the government itself has stepped up to provide a new national cyber security policy that will enable the private sectors to work alongside the governments to improve information security.